-In North America, hydroelectric power generates nearly carbon-free electricity.
+In North America, hydroelectric power produces electricity with almost zero carbon emissions.
 However, in some locations, it can produce more greenhouse gases than coal power plants.

 Fast Facts